 Madeleine established her business People Skills Consulting to promote excellence in workplace communication and culture.

 Her diverse range of clients provide a wonderful ‘grounding’ and a huge incentive to bring forward skills for our times.
 For example, skills for workplaces developing diversity and acknowledging that ‘Millennials’ are the new workforce, or when working as a parent educator in the screen age.

-Madeleine has been married to her husband Wayne for 30 years.
+Madeleine has been married to her husband Wayne for 32 years.
 Together they have raised three sons to independence (and gained the grey hairs to prove it!).
 They live in and enjoy the wonderful Wellington region of New Zealand.

 After completing her social work degree at Massey University in 1979, Madeleine worked for 6 years as a social worker at Waikato Hospital and at the Psychiatric Unit of Wellington Hospital.

 Surf Life Saving New Zealand - Riversdale Beach Surf Club.
 Madeleine supports this club by helping the committee and being a official at Surf events including the annual Carnival that occurs on Wellington Anniversary Day.

 Please get in touch if you think Madeleine may be able to help you, your group or your workplace.
 She can provide support for up to 2 pro bono clients at a time.